What is Somatic Psychotherapy

 ~The Trauma Healing Institute

 Somatic Experiencing is a therapeutic method that focuses on a person's innate but under-discovered capacity to regulate the way their own nervous system responds to stress.
 Although there are a variety of other body-based methods to calm the nervous system--e.g., relaxation methods, mindfulness meditation, yoga, diaphragmatic breathing--the Somatic Experiencing method focuses on the specific ways a client is storing the tension in their body.

 Again, unlike cognitive-behavioral methods that focus on changing irrational thoughts or psychodynamic methods that focus on the cathartic release of repressed feelings, Somatic Experiencing pays particular attention to the physical correlates of stressful experiences.
 This method is especially useful for people who may not know why they are anxious, or why they are depressed, or why they may be reclusive, or why they may be acting out in problematic ways.
 As trauma expert Bessel van der Kolk, MD has said, "It is the body that keeps the score."

 In healthy adults, our memory is not fixed around past events--our memory of the past automatically updates as we get new information and places those events in better context.
 This automatic updating allows us to adapt, to grow, to evolve, and to learn how to better adjust to similar experiences that may arise.
 However, in traumatic memory or the remembering of stressful events, those memories can become frozen, stuck, and unable to reorganize themselves around new information.
 Traumatic memories are stored at several different levels:

-1) as recollections of what we saw, heard, smelled, tasted, or touched when we were there
+1) as recollections of what we saw, heard, smelled, tasted, or touched when we were there, and if those images aren't available we form internal representations of those external events,

 2) as remembrances of how we felt,

-4) as meanings or interpretations we have made of the experience
+4) as meanings or interpretations we have made of the experience, and

-5) and as emphasized in Somatic Experiencing, as physical sensations stored in the body
+5) as emphasized in Somatic Experiencing, as physical sensations we store in our body.

 In Somatic Experiencing, these physical sensations are referred to as our "felt sense."
 We often don't know how or why we know we are uncomfortable--we might not have an emotional label for it--we just have a felt sense that we don't feel good.